About Straight Talk

 Agencies were very good at doing exactly what was asked of them.
 Without digging deeper, to find out if what was being asked of them was actually of any benefit to the business.
 We also found that whilst support was great to start, once the contract was signed, they couldn’t be bothered.

 In our experience, the reporting was very poor.
 With a lot of ‘smoke and mirrors’ around the work being done.

 We both really enjoy growing and developing businesses.
 So we decided “Enough is enough” and Straight Talk was formed.

 I started my first business when I was at university.
 I was heavily involved with health and fitness, so I created an e-commerce business selling supplements.
 This eventually evolved into creating my own branded supplements that were sold through the online store.
-Through a combination of my own mistakes, university and not having the necessary skills, the business failed.
-But I did know, I wouldn’t spend my life working for someone else.

-As the business began to gain traction, we frequently found that clients would come back to ask us & ask “Now that I have a website, how do I grow my business?”
+As the business began to gain traction, we frequently found that clients would come back to ask us “Now that I have a website, how do I grow my business?”
 A number of these clients began paying us to help guide them in growing and scaling their businesses.

 We never wanted to be in either of these categories.
-We agreed to advize clients, like it was our own business.
+We agreed to advise clients, like it was our own business.
 If they didn’t like it… that was ok, but we would still tell them.